-When I was pregnant and starting to think about nappies or diapers (I use both words throughout this post for SEO purposes), I felt overwhelmed by the amount of information and reusable nappies advice to process: so many types of cloth nappies, different cloth diaper material and jargon like ‘wicking’ and ‘booster’.
+When I was pregnant and thinking about nappies or diapers, I felt overwhelmed by the information on reusables.
+So many types of reusable nappies, different cloth diaper material and jargon like ‘wicking’ and ‘booster’.

 BABY!
 This is a reusable block, so whatever edits you make in it will apply everywhere it is used.
 If you want to remove this disclaimer from a post then be careful to delete the parent block (type ‘Reusable Block’ – icon is lego brick), and not to delete the group, image and/or the paragraph blocks (cos then they’ll be deleted from every instance of the reusable block).